Last Updated on February 28, 2022 by Muhammad Junaid Khalid

 - In the same vein, check other user folders (Documents, Pictures, Videos, Music) for unnecessary files such as multiple copies of the same file.
 If you are unsure what to delete, sort files by date modified, or by size.
 You might want to keep the newest version or delete large older files.

-- If you play games on your PC, try deleting some save files to free space on your hard drive.
-Most save files can be found in Documents or in the Program Files where the game data is stored, usually in a folder named ‘save files’.
+- If you play games on your PC, try deleting the game data if it is unnecessary.
+The game date is usually stored in Program Files, usually in a folder named ‘save files’.

 - When all else fails, move files to a portable storage device such as a memory stick, SD card, etc. Make sure the files you move don’t link to other projects, which may result in missing objects, etc.